matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ### Multithreading

-- The flyweight pattern involves creating new objects only for distinct values, and having variables **reference** only these distinct values.
+- The flyweight pattern involves creating new objects only for distinct values, and having variables **reference** only these distinct values
-- It is typically used where creating new objects for each distinct value would be wasteful, or lead to an unacceptable performance hit.
+- It is typically used where creating new objects for each distinct value would be wasteful, or lead to an unacceptable performance hit
-- :star: By default equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory).
+- :star: By default equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory)
-- In flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects.
+- In flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects

 ### :star: Why does the implementation of `.equals()` matter in the flyweight pattern ?

-- Default implementation of `.equals()` return true if and only if the two objects being compared one literally the same object, in the flyweight pattern this method should return true if two objects share the same value, even if they are different.
+- Default implementation of `.equals()` return true if and only if the two objects being compared one literally the same object, in the flyweight pattern this method should return true if two objects share the same value, even if they are different
-- The default implementation of `.equals()` relies on object identity, which may cause problems if we end up with multiple flyweights referring to the same underlying value.
+- The default implementation of `.equals()` relies on object identity, which may cause problems if we end up with multiple flyweights referring to the same underlying value
 - Concurrency issues sometimes give rise to decouple flyweight - there duplicates are fine so long as they return true when called `.equals()`